 Serving dill pickle dip

-Are you looking for exciting and delicious ways to serve your dip?
+Are you looking for exciting and delicious ways to serve your ranch pickle dip?
 Below are a few scrumptious ways to enjoy this creamy dip!

 How to serve fried pickles ranch dip?

-Pickle dip, or pickle spread, is best when enjoyed slightly chilled or at room temperature.
-The dip gets quite firm upon refrigeration, which is perfect if you are using it as a spread; however, for a creamy, perfectly scoop-able dip, I recommend letting the dip sit at room temperature for 20 minutes before enjoying!
+This pickle dressing is best when enjoyed slightly chilled or at room temperature.
+This dip gets quite firm upon refrigeration, which is perfect if you are using it as a spread.
+However, for a creamy, perfectly scoop-able pickle dip, I recommend letting the dip sit at room temperature for 20 minutes before enjoying!

 You can serve dill pickle dip as a dip with chips, crackers and crudité, or as a spread for toast, bagels and sandwiches!
 Alternatively, you can easily transform this dip into a dilly cheese ball or use it to make jalapeño poppers, hummus and more!
 Below are some of my favorite ways to use and eat this delicious dip!

 - Bread bowl dip: A bread bowl is always a fun way to serve dips!
-This dilly dip overflowing with pickles is outrageously good in a salty pretzel bread bowl!
+This dilly sauce overflowing with pickles is outrageously good in a salty pretzel bread bowl!

 - Cheese ball: Easily transform this dip into a cheese ball or log by wrapping the dip in plastic and gently shaping it into a ball or log.
 Make sure you chill it completely, so it holds it shape before serving it with crackers or pretzel chips.